siva3010/E-LEARN/README.md

 - Interactive and responsive UI.
 - Has many graphical and visual innovative effects.
 - Have an aesthetically pleasing visual design and architecture.
-- Has collection of many web pages including Home, About Us, Contact, Menu, Education topics and  Education related information etc.
+- Has collection of many web pages including Home, About Us, Contact,Education topics and our Education related information etc.
 - Included the feedback Survey form to increase the scope of improvement.

 ## Screenshots